shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 We can leverage these two services to store our application configurations and secrets and make them available to our workloads running in the AKS cluster using native Kubernetes resources; [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) and [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).

 ### Provision Azure resources

+In order to complete this section, you will need a few Azure resources, so use the Azure CLI to create the following resources.

+#### Azure Key Vault setup

 Run the following command to create an Azure Key Vault.